Course Catalog

 This course provides the skills necessary to manage IT disaster recovery planning.
 The course focuses on the protection of information.
 Students will analyze risk, design a plan, and explore available technologies.
 Please check with your participating institution to determine whether this course is offered on your campus and when it will be offered.

-Title: Principles of Incident Response and Disaster Recovery
+Title: Principles of Incident Response and Disaster Recovery (2nd Edition)

 Author: Michael E. Whitman; Herbert J. Mattord; Andrew Green